Fashion Workflow

 Seedance 2.0

 Held the trench silhouette and crop most safely.
-This was the easiest output to imagine shipping on a PDP or paid social page without extra cleanup.
+This was the strongest candidate for a PDP or paid social draft after garment and platform review.

 Use first when the real question is fidelity.